-- The reference stars are used for acquisition and alignment of the IFU on the target objects.
-The magnitudes must be specified in the KARMA file and be of sufficient brightness to be observed in <60s (see section 3.3 for details) and should refer to a band as close as possible to the observing band for the science exposure. - Guide stars are used by the telescope to guide the field during the exposures, once the acquisition is complete.
-They must be given in R-band (the guider wavelength) and must be in the range $8 < R{Vega} < 12$.
-It is preferred to provide several guide stars. - It is very essential for successful KMOS observations that all entries in the user-provided catalogue are on the same astrometric system and that proper motions are considered (i.e. for bright reference targets and potential guide stars). - A fits image of the field is also needed to determine a suitable sky background position for the telescope nodding. - The first step is to choose one of the three observing modes available in KMOS: Nod-to-Sky, Stare or Mosaic (see Section 3.4). - Then the pick-off arm allocation is performed by using two predefined algorithms (Hungarian and Stable Marriage) or manually by the user.
-The automated algorithms have been implemented with the aim of maximising the number of pick-off arms allocated to targets, considering the relative priorities and accounting for all the restrictions to avoid collisions or vignetting of the pick-off arms.
+- As input, KARMA requires a catalogue in ASCII format containing the coordinates of the science targets, their relative priority, and a list of potential reference and telescope guide stars.
+The fist line of the catalogue must be the coordinates of the center of the field (i.e. the coordinates of the pointing) which in turn should be used as input coordinates in the "Targets" section in Phase 1. - The reference stars are used for acquisition and alignment of the IFU on the target objects.
+The magnitudes must be specified in the KARMA file and be of sufficient brightness to be observed in <60 s (see section 3.3 for details) and should refer to a band as close as possible to the observing band for the science exposure. - Guide stars are used by the telescope to guide the field during the exposures, once the acquisition is complete.
+Their magnitudes must be given in R-band (the guider wavelength) taking into account the following caveats: - $\circ~8 < R{Vega} \leq 12$ are recommended for an optimal performance. - $\circ~12 < R{\rm Vega} \leq 13$ allow reliable corrections. - $\circ 13 < R{Vega} \le 14$ are accepted.

+It is preferred to provide several guide stars.

+• It is very essential for successful KMOS observations that all entries in the user-provided catalogue are on the same astrometric system and that proper motions are considered (i.e. for bright reference targets and potential guide stars).

-- KARMA also allows the users to define the arm configuration for acquisition, which can be done using science targets or reference targets. - Finally, the user creates the instrument configuration file and finding chart to be used in p2 in order to complete the observation preparation.
+- A fits image of the field is also needed to determine a suitable sky background position for the telescope nodding. - The first step is to choose one of the three observing modes available in KMOS: Nod-to-Sky, Stare or Mosaic (see Section 3.4). - Then the pick-off arm allocation is performed by using two predefined algorithms (Hungarian and Stable Marriage) or manually by the user.
+The automated algorithms have been implemented with the aim of maximising the number of pick-off arms allocated to targets, considering the relative priorities and accounting for all the restrictions to avoid collisions or vignetting of the pick-off arms. - KARMA also allows the users to define the arm configuration for acquisition, which can be done using science targets or reference targets. - Finally, the user creates the instrument configuration file and finding chart to be used in p2 in order to complete the observation preparation.